Capillary/ecom-api-document/source/includes/_order.md

 }
 ```

-Lets you process order returns and change the sub-status of the return order requests.
+Lets you process return requests and change the sub-status of the return requests.

-For a return order a brand could configure multiple sub-statuses according to its work-flow.
+For return requests, a brand could configure multiple sub-statuses according to its work-flow.

 ### Resource Information
 | | |